epigenesys/epi_deploy/README.md

 ### Commands

-This command will bump the version in config/version.rb, create a Git tag in the format YYYYmonDD-HHMM-*&lt;short_commit_hash&gt;*-v*&lt;version&gt;* and push it to the remote repository.
+This command will bump the version in config/version.rb, create a Git tag in the format YYYYmonDD-HHMM-&lt;short_commit_hash&gt;-v&lt;version&gt; and push it to the remote repository.
 This can only be done on the **master** branch.

 ```bash
 $ ed release